 ANNUAL EVENTS IN CAMPBELTOWN

 Whisky is a tourism phenomenon!
 Guests come from all over the world to taste and try the ‘uisge beatha’ - water of life - at its ancient source.
 The Campbeltown Malts Festival has grown by leaps and bounds and now promises a week long extravaganza.
-The 2019 Festival took place 21-24 May.
+This year's Malts Festival runs from 24 - 26 May.

 Even the new Gin kids have joined the party, with Beinn an Tuirc Distillery, local producers of Kintyre Gin, hosting an open day and tasting.
 The Festival encompasses all three Malt Distilleries in the town: Springbank, Glengyle and Glen Scotia, all of whom have their own separate open day, with tastings, classes, and special bottlings.
 At each open day stalls selling local produce, textiles, crafts, food and baking offer an enjoyable and colourful sideline.
 There is music and a ceilidh in the evening, along with the special dinners.